-Executive Order 54 (03) Energy Conservation by State Agencies Requires agencies to implement an energy plan to reduce energy consumption, monitor and report progress to DMME, and use the Energy Efficiency and Operational Performance Contracting Act in procurement to accomplish energy conservation projects.
-Non-compliance- Inefficient energy usage § 2.2-1201(10) Equal Employment Opportunity Establish and administer program to assure equal employment opportunity to applicants and to state employees in all incidents of employment.
-Increased vulnerability to complaints of discrimination.
-Wholly ineffective human resource management system.
+Executive Order 54 (03) - Energy Conservation by State Agencies Requires agencies to implement an energy plan to reduce energy consumption, monitor and report progress to DMME, and use the Energy Efficiency and Operational Performance Contracting Act in procurement to accomplish energy conservation projects.

+§ 2.2-1201(10) - Equal Employment Opportunity - Establish and administer program to assure equal employment opportunity to applicants and to state employees in all incidents of employment.

-Executive Order 1 (02) Equal Employment Opportunity Prohibits state agencies from engaging in unlawful employment discrimination and authorizes OEES to investigate and resolve such complaints.
-Increased financial liability exposure resulting from acts of illegal discrimination.
+Executive Order 1 (02) Equal Employment Opportunity - Prohibits state agencies from engaging in unlawful employment discrimination and authorizes OEES to investigate and resolve such complaints.